 If you plan to jump on the decks on a regular basis you’ll want something that is going to be able to take the punishment.
 This becomes even more important if you plan on taking your DJ setup with you to a friend’s house or parties.

 Entry level controllers are often compact but need to be connected to a laptop or PC.

 Does It Have An In-Built Soundcard?

-A dedicated soundcard is a good feature.
+A dedicated sound card is a good feature.
 It will allow you to plug and play without having to rely on the capabilities of your computer or laptop.
-It also allows you to send the sound directly to your sound system.
+The best DJ controllers will offer a 24-bit sound card that can deliver crisp and clear audio.
+These controllers will also allow you to send the sound directly to your sound system.

 What Features Does The Controller Offer?

 While most controllers follow the same overall design philosophy there is a lot of differences in features.
 Layering multiple effects will require something that has plenty of in-built effects options and controls.

 Most beginner DJ controllers support 2 channels but a few do have some workarounds for 4 deck mixing.
 Knowing how likely you are to use these features is important.
 It will help you get a setup that allows you to fully explore the side of DJing you are most passionate about.